-Interest Rate Risk
+Interest Rate Rish

-We had cash, cash equivalents and marketable securities totaling \$124.1 million as of April 30, 2018.
-Our cash, cash equivalents and marketable securities are comprised primarily of bank deposits, money market funds, commercial paper and corporate bonds.
+We had cash, cash equivalents and marketable securities, comprised primarily of bank deposits, money market funds, corporate bonds and U.S. treasury securities, totaling \$124.8 million as of July 31, 2018.
 The primary objective of our investments is the preservation of capital to fulfill liquidity needs.
 We do not enter into investments for trading or speculative purposes.

-We do not believe our cash equivalents and our portfolio of marketable securities have significant risk of default or illiquidity.
-While we believe our cash equivalents and our portfolio of marketable securities do not contain excessive risk, we cannot assure you that in the future our investments will not be subject to adverse changes in market value.
+We do not believe our cash equivalents and marketable securities have significant risk of default or illiquidity.
+While we believe our cash equivalents and marketable securities do not contain excessive risk, we cannot assure you that in the future our investments will not be subject to adverse changes in market value.
 In addition, we maintain significant amounts of cash and cash equivalents at one or more financial institutions that are in excess of federally insured limits and are exposed to counterparty risk.
 We have not been exposed to, nor do we anticipate being exposed to, material risks due to changes in interest rates.
 A hypothetical 10% change in interest rates during any of the periods presented would not have had a material impact on our financial statements.